aws-samples/mlops-e2e/README.md

 ## Usage

 **Important**: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
+Please follow the **Cleanup** Section to clean up resources after your usage.
 No warranty is implied in this example.

 ### Bootstrap
 Run the command below to provision all the required infrastructure.

 ```